What is Shea Butter and What Causes It to Clog Pores?

 The result of dead skin which should shed in the environment, getting trapped in your skin causes clogged pores.

 The tiny opening which helps your skin to release the oil, sweat and dead skins are known as pores.
-Acne, blackheads, whitehead are caused because these pores are clogged.
+Acne, blackheads, whiteheads are caused because these pores are clogged.

 They can make your skin dull and tired.
 They are not only caused by the trapped dead skins even dirt, excess oil which are blocked can also cause clogged pores.

 Causes Of Clogged Pores:

 There are several numbers of reasons behind it.
 It is so usual and normal to have clogged pores.
 Some of the reasons behind these pores are listed below:

 - Oily skin

-- Dead and dry skin cells which settle on your face itself.
+- Dead and dry skin cells that settle on your face itself.

 - Improper care of your skin.